 If you've scheduled a Live Conversation, you'll need to install the Zoom software to participate.
+You will not need to download the UserTesting recorder in order to participate.
 Below, we've provided an overview of some common Zoom topics to help you get started.
 For further assistance and detailed troubleshooting steps, we suggest visiting the Zoom Help Center.

 How do I join a Live Conversation?